Sravani-Kalangi/Azure-CV-API/README.md

 If the image is successfully processed,

-1. If there is text present, a JSON is returned
+1. If there is text present, a result is returned
 2. If there is no text, a message `There is no text to read.` is returned

 If the request body is empty, `Bad request - Body required` error is returned